welcome to Ironton Urgent Care

 Urgent Care is there for you.

 Ironton Urgent Care in the Ironton Hills Shopping Plaza offers a special kind of healthcare.
 The center's staff is dedicated to treating everyday illnesses and injuries.
 No appointment is necessary.
-Simply come in Monday through Saturday between the hours of 9 a.m. and 8 p.m. and Sundays 9 a.m. to 5 p.m.
+Simply come in Monday through Friday between the hours of 8 a.m. and 8 p.m. or Saturday and Sunday 9 a.m. to 5 p.m.
 The center's highly trained physicians will treat your cuts, colds, fevers, sprains, fractures, and other common problems - the type of ailments that can't wait for a doctor's appointment.

 The facility features seven patient rooms, including one for critical medical emergencies, such as burns and compound fractures.
 A side entrance is available for ambulance-transported patients and also can be used by patients in need of immediate medical attention.